Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 The average brain injury settlement can vary but our client-first approach has enabled us to achieve remarkable results for our clients during their most difficult times.

-In a recent case, we successfully negotiated a $10 million settlement for a tow truck driver who suffered multiple injuries, including a traumatic brain injury with a subdural hemorrhage.
+In a recent case, our Pennsylvania truck accident attorneys successfully negotiated a $10 million settlement for a tow truck driver who suffered multiple injuries, including a traumatic brain injury with a subdural hemorrhage.

 He was struck in the head by a commercial truck mirror while assisting a disabled truck on the shoulder of the road.
 Our investigation helped determine that the truck driver was improperly trained.